jairrab/KotlinCalculator/README.md

 calculator.backSpace()
 calculator.pressEquals()
 ```
 `Calculator.Listener` receives updates when a calculator function is called.
-Here's an example of a sequence of calculator operations and it's resulting logs:
+Here's an example of a sequence of calculator operations with it's resulting logs:
 ```
 I/CalculatorLog: Key: initializing | Entries: [] | Result: 0.0
 I/CalculatorLog: Key: 1 | Entries: [1] | Result: 1.0